AutoViML/pandas_dq/README.md

 ![dq_report](./images/dq_report_screenshot.png)

-To get a quick comparison of two sets of similar data,  simply call dc_report: a data comparison tool that accepts two pandas dataframes as input and returns a report highlighting any differences between them.
+### To get a quick comparison of two sets of data frames,  simply call dc_report
+`dc_report` is data comparison tool that accepts two pandas dataframes as input and returns a report highlighting any differences between them.
 It can also provide a report in HTML format as below.

 ```
 from pandas_dq import dc_report
-dc_report = dc_report(train, test, html=True, verbose=1)
+dc_report = dc_report(train, test, exclude=[], html=True, verbose=1)
 ```

 ![dc_report_screenshot](./images/dc_report_screenshot.png)